Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/adobe-experience-platform-assurance-release-notes.md

 Release notes and change logs for the Adobe Experience Platform Assurance extension

-## June 28, 2021

-### iOS AEPAssurance 3.0.0

-* Initial release to support [Adobe Experience Platform Assurance](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-assurance) for Adobe Experience Platform Mobile SDKs for iOS in Swift.
-This library as available as an [open sourced project on Github](https://github.com/adobe/aepsdk-assurance-ios).

 ## June 17, 2021

 ### iOS Assurance 1.1.3